ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

 an assignment's deadline, they will receive full credit for that part of an assignment's grade.
-After the deadline for project submission, all grades for a project will be reported through a student's GitHub repository using messages in the GitHub repository's commit log, issues raised in the issue tracker, or comments on a pull request in the GitHub repository.
-Learners should ask questions about their grade for a project on GitHub so as to facilitate an effective conversation about the submitted deliverables and to ensure that a learner can ultimately master all of the technical knowledge and skills developed as part of that assignment's exploration of a specific topic in the field of discrete structures.
+After the deadline for project submission, all grades for a project will be reported through a student's GitHub repository using messages in the GitHub repository's commit log, issues raised in the issue tracker, and comments on a pull request in the GitHub repository.

 ## Assignment Discussion

-Learners who wish to receive feedback on their work for any graded assignment should ask questions in the same region of Github where the instructor gave the assignment's grade.
-For example, if the instructor submits the grade to a pull request in the repository for an engineering effort, then you should ask questions about your grade in that pull request, bearing in mind the need to
+Learners who wish to receive feedback on their work for any graded assignment should ask questions in the same region of Github where the instructor shared the assignment's grade.
+For example, if the instructor shares the grade in a pull request in the repository for an engineering effort, then you should ask questions about your grade in that pull request, bearing in mind the need to
 @-mention the instructor in the body of your comment.
 Learners can continue to discuss the graded assignment with the instructor until they understand all the